wapmorgan/PhpDeprecationDetector/README.md

 # Installation

+## Phar
+The recommended way to install _phpcf_ is as phar-package.

+1. Just download a phar from [releases page](https://github.com/wapmorgan/PhpCodeAnalyzer/releases)
+2. Make it executable and put it in one of folders listed in your `$PATH`:
+    ```sh
+    chmod +x phpcf.phar
+    sudo mv phpcf.phar /usr/local/bin/phpcf
+    ```

+Further I will use commands for PhpCodeFixer installed as phar or globally with composer, but if you've installed it locally with composer, just replace `phpcf` command with `vendor/bin/phpcf`.

 ## Composer
-The recommended way to install phpcf is via composer.
+Another way to install _phpcf_ is via composer.

 1. If you do not have composer installed, download the [`composer.phar`](https://getcomposer.org/composer.phar) executable or use the installer.